-It ensures that the interests of both the tenants and the landlord are protected.
+It ensures that the interests of both the tenant and the landlord are protected.

-And sure, it might initially seem like a tedious exercise (especially with everything else that comes with renting property), but failing to do so will leave the landlord with no legal backup should anything be damaged whilst you have tenants living in your yard.
+While it might seem like a tedious exercise initially (especially with everything else that comes with renting a property), failing to do so will leave the landlord with no legal backup should anything be damaged whilst the tenant is occupying the place.

-Generally, the landlord or real estate agency will be able to withhold the deposit that was put down before the tenants moved in to mitigate any financial cost of the repairing the damage that was done.
+Generally, the landlord or real estate agency will be able to withhold the deposit that was put down before the tenant moved in to mitigate any financial cost of repairing the damage that was done.

 However, if no property inspection was done beforehand, they will not be within their legal rights to do so and will have to pay for the repairs themselves!